hafnium49/aloha-lite/frontend/tests/README.md

-# Frontend Tests
+# Frontend Ground Truth Calibration Tests

-This directory contains test files and utilities for testing the frontend integration with the robot service and the four-phase color optimization system.
+This directory contains comprehensive tests for the ground truth calibration integration in `frontend/main.py`.

+## 🧪 Test Overview

+The tests validate that the frontend correctly loads and uses ground truth calibration data from the JSON files in `frontend/ground_truth_calibration/` to initialize the `BottleModel` with realistic calibration values.

 ## 📁 Files Overview